productiontype/Spectral/README.md

 License
 -------

-Spectral is available under the SIL Open Font License v1.1, for more details see [OFL.txt](OFL.txt).
+Spectral is available under the SIL Open Font License v1.1, for more details see [ofl.txt](ofl.txt).

 Contributions
 -------------